thomas-young-2013/open-box/docs/en/openbox_as_service/service_introduction.md

     }
 ```

-Here shows an example of TDL.
+Here's an example of TDL.
 It defines four parameters *x1-4* of different
 types and a condition *cdn1*, which indicates that *x1* is active only
 if *x3 = "a3"*.
 The time budget is three hours, the parallel strategy
 is *async*, and transfer learning is enabled.